 However, if you are yet to enroll in a credible coach specific course, then look for a life coach training that includes modules that educate and relate to this niche.

 For example you may want to ensure they include business and corporate modules.
-My page on Life Coaching Schools provides some important tips on finding the right, credible, school and you can also read about qualifications.
+My page on Life Coaching Schools provides some important tips on finding the right, credible training course.

 What is your background?